Hughes InvestmentsELEVATE UPSTATE Grants Initiative

 2021 ELEVATE UPSTATE GRANT CYCLE

-On Tuesday, June 1st, 2021 the application process for the Hughes Investments Elevate Upstate Grants will officially open.
-The deadline for intent forms is on Monday, August 2nd, 2021.
+On Tuesday, June 1st, 2021 the application process for the Hughes Investments Elevate Upstate Grants officially opened.
+The deadline for interest forms is on Friday, August 13th, 2021.
 The deadline for full applications will be Friday, September 17th, 2021.

 If you have any questions, contact Dean Hybl at firstname.lastname@example.org or 864-283-0346.